konsumation/db-level/README.md

 ## backup

-Copy all data into out stream as long term ascii data
+Copy all data into out stream as long time text data

 ### Parameters